Ikayherce/Leonascatcafe/README.md

 3- Git push to push the local git up to Github.
 4- Deployment from the Github repository https://github.com/Ikayherce/Leonascatcafe .

+## Unfixed bugs
+The page 'Ourcats.html' overflows when you open it in a cell phone.
+Refreshing the page fixes it, I couldn't identify why it happens.

 ## Credits
 ### Content
 The content in "about our menu" in the home page has been inspired in the website www.purrfectcafe.se.